Showichiro/timer/README.md

 nvm use
 ```

-The project's package manager uses pnpm.The version of pnpm is specified by corepack, and the following command is entered.
+The project's package manager uses pnpm.
+The version of pnpm is specified by corepack, and the following command is entered.

 ```shell
 corepack enable pnpm